jonhadfield/soba/README.md

 soba
 ```

-## run using docker
+## run with Docker

-Using docker enables you to run soba without anything else installed.
+Using Docker enables you to run soba without anything else installed.

 Docker requires you pass environment variables to the container using the '-e' option and that you mount your preferred
 backup directory.
 For example: